 I know a single point of failure is not ideal, but some of the current practices are just poor, don't scale, and don't allow sharing responsibilities.

-#1 Updated by Alexey Shvetsov over 2 years ago
+#1 Updated by Alexey Shvetsov almost 3 years ago

 Well, there is some simple way (at least how its done in gentoo linux):

 Account info storred in file encrypted with GPG (so anyone who has right key [there can be many keys to decrypt] can read contents of this file).
 So in this case file can even be stored in some public place =)

-#2 Updated by Roland Schulz over 2 years ago
+#2 Updated by Roland Schulz almost 3 years ago

 Do we want those with access to some of the logins to have access to all?
 Or do we need a solution where we can give people access to only some?